Type of Ingredient: a solvent and astringent, also known as ethanol.

 Who Should Use It: In general it is an ingredient in many consumer products, such as cleaners, sprays, inks, mouthwash, perfume and aftershave, and human and veterinary medicines.

 Ideal For These Concerns: Used to make creams feel lighter, help other ingredients to penetrate your skin, and as a preservative.

-How Often Can You Use It: Safe to use daily although can cause dryness and skin irritation.
+How Often Can You Use It: You can use it daily.

 What is ethyl alcohol?

 Ethyl alcohol is ethanol (also called Denatured alcohol) that contains a denaturant to make it taste bad.
 This is done because ethanol is the alcohol found in alcoholic beverages such as liquor, wine, beer, etc. In the United States, alcoholic beverages are heavily taxed.
 According to Cosmetics Info, to avoid paying beverage taxes on alcohol that is not meant to be consumed (i.e. for use in cosmetic and personal care products), the alcohol must be denatured per specific formulations given by the U.S. Government’s Alcohol and Tobacco Tax and Trade Bureau (TTB).
 The process adds a small amount of a denaturant to the alcohol to make it taste bad, thus creating alcohol that is not suitable for drinking but is otherwise similar for other purposes.

 Due to the diversity of industrial uses for denatured alcohol, hundreds of additives and denaturing methods have been used.
 Common denaturants in cosmetics and personal care products include denatonium benzoate, t-butyl alcohol, diethyl phthalate, and methyl alcohol.
 The process of denaturing alcohol does not chemically alter the ethanol molecule.